Intent (What do we want to achieve through our Art and Design curriculum?)

 -

-Develop pupils’ sensitivity towards art and design through regular focused teaching and we will provide a variety of opportunities for them to evaluate the art they have observed and created.
+Develop pupils’ sensitivity towards art and design through regular focused teaching during which we will provide a variety of opportunities for them to evaluate the art they have observed and created.

 -